//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 Sound on the Floor

 NAESE is built around hands-on demos and meaningful listening.
-To keep the floor welcoming and to make sure everyone can be heard, we ask exhibitors to design for headphone-first demos whenever practical.
+To keep the floor welcoming and to make sure everyone can be heard, we ask exhibitors to design for headphone-only booths and demos.
+If you have something to show that absolutely requires speakers, let us know and we'll find a way to make it work.

 The basics